evanca/quick-portfolio/projects/ad_iot/ad_iot2.md

 <img src="images/Gantt.png?raw=true"/><br/>

 ### Results: Key Insights
-- A. System should present an overview of the systems 'health'. the overall state of the network highlight where problems are arising.
-Visual reps can then be used to pin point exact issues.
+- A. System should present an overview of the systems 'health'.
 - B. Should be intuitive and unobtrusive.
 - C. Use a mixture of sound and music.
 - D. Be heavily automated.